tuzig/www.tuzig.com/content/pages/home.md

-Title: Welcome to Tuzig Limited
+Title: Welcome to Tuzig
 URL:
 save_as: index.html

-Tuzig Limited is Benny Daon's commercial avatar and the channel through which he sells his services.
-We provide web and mobile development services for agile projects and prefer to work for open source projects.
+Tuzig (Picnic in Hebrew) is a software workshop made by and for software freelancers who believe in open source software and diverse communities.
+We work with people from organizations that need top-notch software to succeed and make the world a little better.

 > Working with Benny for the last year has brought back my faith in
 > developers who understand product.
 Apart from the coding part, in which he